Ulmus × androssowii 'Fiorente': Description

 'Fiorente' is usually monopodial, and capable of exceptionally rapid development; during trials in the Northern Apennine on poor clay soils, growth exceeded 1.0 m in height and 1.5 cm in trunk d.b.h per annum.
 The tree's habit is conical, with a pronounced apical dominance; lateral growth is limited, the crown therefore rather columnar.
 The alternate leaves are of moderate size, < 8 cm long × < 5 cm broad; generally lanceolate in shape, they are rough on the upper surface and pubescent beneath, remaining green well into the autumn and shed relatively late, often persisting into December in the UK.
 The tree usually commences flowering in its fourth or fifth year, during late February in Italy, but as early as mid-January in southern England.
 The sessile samarae are rounded, typically Ø15 mm, the seed central.
-The tree suckers from the roots, but only where the root has been exposed and damaged.
+The tree only suckers from the root where the root has been exposed and damaged.